-Frequently Asked QuestionsIf you're new to climbing, you probably have a bunch of questions!
-That's perfectly fine - here are answers to most of them.
+Frequently Asked QuestionsIf you're new to climbing, you probably have a bunch of questions.
+No problem - we're here to help!

-Rock climbing (with us) is a 2 person sport.
+Top-rope rock climbing is a two person sport.
+Using various techniques – involving balance, positioning, and strength – climbers ascend our 32-foot walls using rock-like holds until they reach the top.
+Once the climber has made it to the top, the rope holder (belayer) slowly and safely lowers them to the ground.
 Those 14 years or older may learn to hold the rope (belay), while the other person climbs.
-Using different techniques – involving balance, positioning, and strength – climbers ascend our 42-foot walls grabbing on to rock-like holds until they reach the top.
-Once the climber has made it to the top, the rope holder (belayer) slowly and safely lowers them to the ground.
-With varying levels of difficulty, from beginner to advanced, our climbing gym is a fit for all skill levels!
+We typically have 100 to 120 top-rope routes covering 9 levels of difficulty, from beginner to advanced, making our climbing gym is a fit for all skill levels!

 How old do you have to be to climb?

 Ages 2 to 92 have successfully climbed our walls!
-Some of our walls are not very different from climbing a ladder, so if you can climb a ladder, you can climb here!
-Remember that anyone under 18 years of age needs a waiver signed by their parent or legal guardian, and everyone must sign a liability waiver before climbing with us the first time.
+Some of our routes are not much harder than climbing a ladder, so if you can climb a ladder, you can climb here!

 Can people with disabilities attend?